MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-feedback-provider.md

 The following code implements the methods necessary to add predictor behavior to your feedback provider.

-- `CanAcceptFeedback()` - Overloads the method of the **ICommandPredictor** interface.
-This method returns a boolean value that indicates whether the predictor accepts a specific type of feedback.
+- `CanAcceptFeedback()` - This method returns a Boolean value that indicates whether the predictor accepts a specific type of feedback.
 - `GetSuggestion()` - Overloads the method of the **ICommandPredictor** interface.
 This method returns a `SuggestionPackage` object that contains the suggestions to be displayed by the predictor.